MatthewWid/Whirl/README.md

 # Build

-**MobSin** takes advantage of [Browserify](http://browserify.org/) to compile its source code down into a single, usable Javascript file.
+**Whirl** takes advantage of [Browserify](http://browserify.org/) to compile its source code down into a single, usable Javascript file.

 1. Clone the repository with `git clone <URL>`.
 2. Navigate to the root directory in your terminal.
 3. `npm install` the dependencies\*.
-4. Run `npm run build` to compile the source into `\build\mobsin.js`.
+4. Run `npm run build` to compile the source into `\build\Whirl.js`.

-Once compiled, you can simply include `mobsin.js` into your HTML page with a script tag:
+Once compiled, you can simply include `Whirl.js` into your HTML page with a script tag:

-    <script src="mobsin.js"></script>
+    <script src="Whirl.js"></script>

-From there you are free to use the plethora of features offered by **MobSin**.
+From there you are free to use the plethora of features offered by **Whirl**.
 Happy coding!

 <sup>\* <i>You may need to globally install Browserify and Watchify to be able to compile successfully.</i></sup>